 Our brain can memorize stories very well, so we will make a funny and strange story to help it remember the word for a long time.
 Now just imagine…

 A man is riding a Honda motorbike, looking for Origami in a Fiction book.
-After reading the book, now he can use a Digital Item to transform the Titanic into a Bus and call it the Tatibus!
+After reading the book, now he can Use a Digital Item from North Island to transform the Titanic into a Bus and call it the Tatibus!